noworneverev/aachen-termin-bot/README.md

   - Termin in December: [https://t.me/+L6l4eytXD9cyZGNi](https://t.me/+L6l4eytXD9cyZGNi)

 ## Donate
-If you find this project helpful, consider buying me a coffee ☕️
+If you find this project helpful, consider buying me a coffee ☕️ Your support is greatly appreciated!
+Special thanks to all the amazing donors who have contributed to the project ❤️.
 [paypal.me/liaoyanying](https://www.paypal.me/liaoyanying)